Infamousmick/infaScript/README.md

 > [!IMPORTANT]
 > To make commands work u have to choose first Shizuku mode or SU mode

+> [!NOTE]
+> Shizuku doesn't work for A14+ so have to run in SU mode or the PC version

 ### Contacts
 To contact me on [Telegram](https://t.me/Eren_desu1)